-"Ripping" abdominal pain is not directly associated with any other condition as clearly as with an aortic dissection, but can be seen in cases where some internal organ or structure breaks or ruptures.
+"Ripping" abdominal pain is not directly associated with any other condition as clearly as with an aortic dissection, but can be seen in cases where some internal organ or structure breaks or ruptures 1.
 The easiest way to decide if you have a rupture is to lie on your back and have a friend press down gently onto your belly where the pain is located.
 If the pain becomes worse when they take their hands away (called "rebound tenderness"), then a rupture may be more likely and you should see your doctor quickly.

 In the middle abdomen/stomach region, there may be a peptic ulcer in the stomach that has perforated (acid creating a hole all the way through the wall), pancreatitis that bleeds (hemorrhagic), or cholecystitis (inflamed gall bladder) that burst.
 All of these would have had some preexisting symptoms before their rupture, however, and should not be considered for sudden-onset or new abdominal pain.
 Lower abdominal ruptures are typically seen in women who suffer from a ruptured ectopic pregnancy (egg implants in the fallopian tubes instead of the uterus).
 This is also very dangerous, so any woman who has a sudden and severe tearing sensation in the lower abdomen (and who may have become pregnant) should go to the ER.

 Other causes for ripping abdominal pain are more circumstantial and may have other symptoms that are more noticeable than the "ripping" pain.
 All of the following possibilities require medical attention.